-The Nicole Wertheim College of Nursing and Health Sciences PhD Handbook
+Nicole Wertheim College of Nursing and Health Sciences (NWCNHS)

+PhD in Nursing Program Handbook

-This handbook is intended as a supplement to the University Graduate School's handbook.
-The information provided in this publication specifies, in more detail, the policies and procedures relevant to The Nicole Wertheim College of Nursing and Health Sciences (NWCNHS) PhD programs.
+This handbook is intended as a supplement to the Graduate School handbook.
+For the most part, the information provided in this publication specifies in more detail the policies and procedures relevant to PhD in Nursing students both at the post graduate and BSN-PhD levels.

-The NWCNHS PhD programs are designed to prepare graduates for leadership roles and research careers in academia, the health care industry, as well as government and private organizations focused on health care.
+The PhD in Nursing and the BSN-PHD program is designed to prepare its graduates for leadership roles and research careers in academia, the health care industry, and government and private organizations focused on health care.
 The program purpose is to develop individuals who will be leaders in generating and applying the science needed to guide nursing practice, and who have the knowledge and skills to direct and guide application of other evidence-based health care findings to improve the health of people from diverse cultures.
-NWCNHS PhD students will pursue individualized courses of study under the mentorship of research active faculty.
-Major program emphasis are the preparation of PhD educated minority-nurse leaders and the focusing of research on health issues for minority and underserved populations.
+Students in the program will pursue individualized courses of study under the mentorship of research active faculty.
+A major program emphasis is the preparation of PhD educated minority-nurse leaders and focused research on health issues for minority and underserved populations.